As the practice of influencer marketing grows, so has the number of influencer marketing technology solutions available on the market.

 Before defining the categories of solutions, let’s quickly define the core influencer marketing technology use cases:

-These 5 core use cases provide a useful framework for defining the 3 categories of influencer marketing technology solutions:
+These 5 core use cases provide a useful framework for defining the 3 categories of influencer marketing solutions:

 Market benchmarking tools are designed to help organizations analyze the performance of their brand and competition among influencers in their market, beyond those the organization works with (ex.
 US beauty influencers).
 They also surface market-level insights to guide strategy.